TeamMH/minehutxyz/faq/ingame/ul.md

 **The max file size for this method is 500MB.**
 {% endhint %}

-You must upload your world to an online media site, for example file.io, mediafire, or dropbox.
+You must upload your world to an online media site, for example [file.io](https://www.file.io/), [mediafire](https://app.mediafire.com/myfiles), or [dropbox](https://www.dropbox.com/?_hp=c) (make sure to change `dl=0` to `dl=1`).

+{% hint style="info" %}
+Mediafire and filo.io don't require signin, while dropbox does.
+{% endhint %}

 Once you have a link to your world, run the command `/ul world <name> <link>`.
 This will create a world with the prefix "ul\_".
 To get the link you use in the command, you can use a file uploading site such as dropbox.
 Or any site that gives you a direct link to the download.
 With dropbox, after you upload the zip file to the site, get the sharable link of the thing you just uploaded.
 And at the end of the link, change "dl=0" to "dl=1" then use it in the command.

 ## METHOD 2 - WEB MANAGER